olliejm/Pinstream/README.md

 - Ability to drag the list items into a preferred order
 - Swipe an item to the left to display delete/edit options rather than display dialog
-- Fix bug where app crashes if stream is stopped from the notification while the phone is unlocked